noelparedes/Resume-Books/books/Learn Like a Pro/Learn_Like_a_Pro.md

  - Do a first-time review of your notes the same day you take them.
  - Make sure you actively practice with and try to recall the key ideas of the notes.

+ # How to Memorize

+ **KEY POINT**
+ 1. Memorizing key pieces of information releases mental power so you can understand more complex concepts and solve more advanced problems.
+ 2. Not all memory techniques work for all kinds of material.
+When you need to memorize something, quickly consider different memory techniques and pick the one most suited to what you're trying to remember.

+ **Verbal Memory Tricks**

+ **Acronyms**
+You can use acronyms to remember words. e.g. The names of the three major ancient Greek philosophers, Socrates, Plato, and Aristotle form the acronym "SPA".

+**Sentences**

+Where each word corresponds to a word on your list.
+E.g "How I wish I could calculate pi" helps you remember seven digit of the pi, since the number of letters in each word corresponds to the digits of pi(3.141592).

+**Visual Memory Tricks**

+Have you noticed that it is easier to remember someone's face than their name?

+The easiest visual memory trick is to create an image that represents the concept your're trying to remember.

+**Memory Palace**

+**KEY TAKEAWAYS**
+FROM THE CHAPTER

+-  **Memory and understanding are connected.** Having key information memorized so you can readily call it to mind releases mental power and helps you work more easily at higher conceptual levels.
+It also allows you to form mental patterns involving the subject you’re learning.
+- **To memorize information, test yourself through active recall (retrieval practice), spacing out your practice over at least several days.** To speed things up, see if you can use memory tricks such as:
+– Acronyms
+– Sentences
+– Vivid images
+– Memory Palace
+**Metaphors are useful for allowing you to more quickly grasp new concepts.**